Get These Limited Time iPhone and Android Apps For Free

-Begin your week with a collection of paid apps which are now available for free on the Apple App Store and Google Play Store.
-Do you know there are developers who offer their paid apps for free for a limited time only?
-The early bird gets the worm, so act quickly because these free offers will not be around forever.
+Another brand new week rears its head as we come closer to the halfway mark of 2024.
+How has your smartphone experience been so far?
+If you have run out of apps to try out, why not check out this collection of paid apps that are now available for free on the Apple App Store and Google Play Store?
+This is possible because some developers offer their paid apps for free for a limited time only.
+You might want to act quickly because these free offers might expire at any time.

-We always suggest apps and games that prioritize your privacy and won't burn a hole in your pocket.
-However, unlike our Top 5 Apps of the Week selection, we have not reviewed these apps individually.
+We always put forward games and apps that prioritize your privacy and are not too expensive.
+However, unlike our Top 5 Apps of the Week list, we have not reviewed these apps one by one.
 Therefore, some listed apps may contain ads and offer in-app purchases.

 Tip: If you come across an app that you'd like to have but don't need right now, download and install it first.
 It would be considered as "bought" and it will be available in your app library forever—even if you uninstall it from your smartphone right after.